VascoPaivaa47539/The-Physics-of-AI/README.md

-# The-Physics-of-AI - Trabalho 1
+# The Physics of AI - Trabalho 1

 Primeiro tutorial do trabalho 1.